 For so many animals, it was the beginning of a miracle.
 It was the 1980s.
 Shelters across America routinely killed cats and dogs as the primary method of handling unwanted pets.
-Around 17 million homeless animals perished every year.
+Around 17 million animals perished every year.
 Older, sick and problem animals were the first to go.
 Then, a group of friends began taking some of those "unadoptables" to a safe haven to heal.
-With proper care and patience, the vast majority of these homeless animals found loving forever families.
+With proper care and patience, the vast majority of these animals found loving forever families.
 The remaining animals spent the rest of their days romping in the new sanctuary.
-That group of friends who cared so deeply about animals grew and flourished and became Best Friends Animal Society, a 501(c)(3) nonprofit organization.
+That group of friends who cared so deeply about animals grew and flourished and became Best Friends Animal Society, a 501(c)(3) nonprofit organization and animal welfare society.

 Best Friends Animal Sanctuary